rithmschool/LinkedList/README.md

 ### (_Bonus_) Companies Epic

-All of the following user stories are bonuses.
-The intent of the 3-day project sprint is to finish the Users Epic.
+**All of the following user stories are bonuses.
+The intent of the 3-day project sprint is to finish the Users Epic.** That being said, definitely feel free to come back to your project and add to it!

 1. As a company, I should be able to sign up, which directs me to _my_ job listings.
 1. As a company, I should be able to log in, which directs me to my job listings.